harshqa-webkul/user-guide-initiated-/src/master/sales/products.md

    - **Price\*:** The price at which you sell the product.
    - **Cost:** The cost at which you buy the product from the vendor.
-   - **Product Taxes:** Applicable taxes when you sell this product.
-   - **Supplier Taxes:** Applicable taxes charged by the vendor when you purchase the product.

    ![Create Product](../../../images/vendor_product_price.png)